zhengying-liu/autodl-contrib/README.md

 ## Reward for Data Donors
 By contributing datasets to this challenge, data donors can benefit from:
 1. being credited for an event important in both academy and industry;
-2. probable joint publication(s) on important journals in the field of ML/AI;
+2. probable joint publication(s) on important journals/conferences in the field of ML/AI;
 3. using directly winning methods to solve their own problems, under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) (*@Isabelle: TODO.
 Not quite sure*).

 ## Rights of Data